What Is Marketing Automation & How Can It Help You?

 Search Engine Optimization

 Content production and marketing

 Analytics, reporting, and optimization

 Most of the repetitive or very data-heavy tasks a marketer handles can be automated (at least to a certain degree.)
-What’s more, automation tools are also entering the creative side of marketing, with AI writing and designing tools, voice-assisted customer service, and more.
+What’s more, automation tools are also entering the creative side of marketing, with AI writing (though it’s wise to check for plagiarism) and designing tools, voice-assisted customer service, and more.

 Marketing automation software is somewhat of a promise-all for marketing teams, the golden ticket that will:

 Ensure you’re communicating with the right customers at the right time

 Enrich and maximize the power of your CRM

 Improve marketing ROI by maximizing the potential of each inbound marketing funnel

 Help you score leads for a more efficient outbound marketing and sales strategy